🎭 Extra-Ordinary Language

 Data Scarcity in Pretraining: Though profound literature exists in pretraining corpora (Google Books, etc.), it’s statistically underrepresented.
 By definition, novel writing is rare, and easily-licensed conventional text dominates the training mix.
 Even within Pulitzer Prize winning articles/books etc the instances of truly profound prose/ExO language (as impactful as they may be) are few and far between.

 Objective Mismatch: From a causal language modeling perspective, next token prediction is less about encoding the abstract concepts or deep intentionality these examples are made up of and more so about emulation of style and prose.
 At this phase models learn to reproduce surface features without encoding the abstract concepts that necessarily drive literary innovation.
-Even though large causal models like GPT-3 begin to exhibit some few-shot behavior with sufficient examples, it seems unlikely that the causal training paradigm alone gets us the reasoning necessary for truly novel language.
+Even though large causal models like GPT-3 begin to exhibit some few-shot behavior with sufficient examples, it seems unlikely that the causal training paradigm alone gets us the abstract associative power necessary for truly novel language.

 Task Absence During Fine-tuning: When models are optimized for instruction following, there’s likely an absence of tasks that push them to not just learn ExO behavior, but more importantly exhibit it.
 The training emphasizes practical capabilities over creative linguistic reasoning.
 Though literary analysis and reading comprehension are a big part of this phase they are somewhat distinct from the task of exhibiting and producing novel prose.
 In short, there are more analyses of great works than great works, and the reading comprehension/literary analysis task itself aligns more intuitively with how we quantify intelligence in school.